tomjoht/learnapidoc/_docs/resources/pubapis_api_blueprint.md

 # Polls API Root [/]

 This resource does not have any attributes.
-Instead it offers the initial API affordances in the form of the links in the JSON body.
+Instead, it offers the initial API affordances in the form of the links in the JSON body.

-It is recommend to follow the “url" link values, [Link](https://tools.ietf.org/html/rfc5988) or Location headers where applicable to retrieve resources.
+It is recommended to follow the “url" link values, [Link](https://tools.ietf.org/html/rfc5988), or Location headers where applicable to retrieve resources.
 Instead of constructing your own URLs, to keep your client decoupled from implementation details.